KatePaulauskas/Project-one/README.md

 # Aerial Photography
-Aerial Photography Aerial Photography is a website that presents a collection of aerial images showcasing Ireland's picturesque vistas.
-It is dedicated to providing aerial photography services tailored to a variety of sectors, including real estate and tourism, as well as for personal projects.
+Aerial Photography is a website showcasing a portfolio of aerial images featuring stunning views of Irish nature and beauty.
+The site offers aerial photography services to industries such as real estate and tourism, as well as for personal use.

-Visitors to the site are greeted with a captivating image of Ireland that beautifully captures the essence of the Emerald Isle.
-The website offers information about Aerial Photography and provides insights into the business and services offered.
-Additionally, users can explore Aerial Photography's social media profiles for more stunning visuals and get in touch with the team for specific inquiries or service requests.
+Site visitors can view mesmerizing images and a video of the Emerald Isle on this site.
+The homepage greets them with a stunning view of Sheep’s Head.
+On the homepage, visitors can also check what Aerial Photography offers and learn more about the business by visiting social media links in the footer.
+The site has two more visible pages.
+One of them showcases accomplished projects.
+Another allows getting in touch with the business via a contact form for further inquiries and questions.
+The site also has a hidden 'Thank You' page, which is displayed upon form submission.

-This site is designed for anyone with a passion for Ireland and aerial photography.
-It is particularly beneficial for businesses in Ireland seeking to enhance their marketing and promotional content with unique and eye-catching imagery or videos.
-The primary goal of the website is to showcase the beauty of the Irish landscape from an elevated perspective, including hidden gems and offering viewers a fresh look at familiar scenes.
+The site could be of interest to anyone who loves Ireland and aerial photography, as well as local businesses looking to enhance their marketing and promotional materials with unique, high-quality content.
+The site aims to showcase the hidden gems of the Irish landscape and the beauty of well-known places from a new perspective to attract more customers.

 ![Responsive Mockup](media/aerial-photography-responsive-mockup.png)